nn-students-2021h2/8/README.md

    packages.
 Then open your IDE, launch the Bot and type him next command: \
    `/analyse domain x` \
    IDE may ask you to install some dependencies of TeX (in popup window).
-Accept it and wait until installation is complete After that you can use the Bot and TeX mode
+Accept it and wait until installation is complete
+5) Install [MongoDB](https://www.mongodb.com/try/download/community) and start server
+6) After that you can use the bot with your token

 About commands: